-The CoPaM is an initiative of general interest whose aim is to initiate, promote, support and develop activities aimed at accelerating the sustainable development of the territories of the "5+5 Dialogue" countries through the enhancement of their world heritage.
+CoPaM is an initiative of general interest whose aim is to initiate, promote, support and develop activities aimed at accelerating the sustainable development of the territories of the countries of the Mediterranean basin through the promotion of their world heritage.

 The 5+5 Dialogue is the oldest framework for meetings between the countries of the Mediterranean basin.
 It brings together the countries of the western Mediterranean and was established in 1990 following a meeting of foreign ministers in Rome, with the aim of initiating a process of regional cooperation in the western Mediterranean between the following ten countries: Italy, France, Spain, Portugal and Malta for the northern shore, and the five countries of the Arab Maghreb Union for the southern shore, Algeria, Libya, Morocco, Mauritania and Tunisia.